reapp/new-site/source/packages.md

 Component is a tiny, no-dependency library designed for top-down applications.

- It's essential a factory, that provides two things on it's factories:
+ It's essentially a factory, that provides two things on it's factories:

   - Decorators through `addDecorator`
   - Dependency Injection through `addStatics`